 Start with the filled-in multiplication chart.

-If your child isn’t familiar with seeing multiplication facts in this way, explain how the numbers go across the grid and combine with the numbers on the left to make a product.
+If your child isn’t familiar with seeing multiplication facts in this way, explain how the numbers (digits) go across the grid and combine with the numbers on the left to make a product.

 Simply guiding your student through this chart can help them feel more relaxed and ready to learn.